Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 }
 ~~~~~

-2. Incorrect location of closing parenthesis of Handle() macro that was not detectable in OCCT 6.x will cause compiler error and must be corrected.
+2. Incorrect location of closing parenthesis of *Handle()* macro that was not detectable in OCCT 6.x will cause a compiler error and must be corrected.

    Example (note misplaced closing parenthesis):
 ~~~~~